skylarjhdownes/Akagi-Bot/README.md

 !yell - Takes any number of arguments.
 Outputs those arguments to all forged channels.

-!ragnarok - Deletes all forged channels.
+!ragnarok - Deletes all forged channels that exist in server where the command is issued

 !score - Gives a list of ways of interpreting a hand of mahjong.
 Takes 28 arguments.